January Term Programs

 Passport photos (2″ x 2″) can be obtained at Walmart and many of the pharmacy chain stores.

 Off-campus programs during January Term typically carry four credits and a grade.
-Many courses satisfy the Experiential Learning requirement of the Liberal Arts in Practice Curriculum.
+Many courses satisfy the Experiential Learning requirement of the curriculum.

 Students living on or off campus who are enrolled in a weekly board plan will receive a board credit for the duration of the time they are off campus participating in a Hartwick College January Term program.
 Block plans do not qualify for board credit.
 Certain programs for which board expenses at the host site are subsidized are excluded from this credit provision.
 Students should inquire at the Office of Student Accounts for specifics regarding the amount of their individual credit.